nextcloud/documentation/developer_manual/app/users.rst

     }

-Then users can be logged in by using:
+Then session variables can be accessed like this:

 .. code-block:: php